What to Do When Your 5 Year Old Won’t Stay in Bed

 This doesn’t mean you’re bound to a method and can’t change.
 But if you do decide to change a strategy, make sure it’s with intention and purpose (and not because you’re sleep-deprived and frustrated at 2am).

-Start by going over the “plan” with her early in the day, giving specific details of what she can expect and what she can do if she wakes up.
-Create a conducive sleeping environment so that her surroundings help her fall asleep.
+Start by going over the “plan” with her early in the day and create a conducive sleeping environment so that her surroundings help her fall asleep.
+Have the whole family transition to bedtime and keep a consistent bedtime routine.

-Read children’s books specifically about staying in bed so she can relate to the characters.
-Once you’ve tucked her in, use a baby monitor to remind her to stay in bed the second she starts to get out.
-The next morning, praise her for a job well done, no matter how challenging the previous night had gone.
+Read children’s books about staying in bed and use a baby monitor to remind her to stay in bed the second she starts to get out.
+The next morning, praise her for a job well done and remember that consistency is key.

 Now you can finally get a good night’s sleep—and your evenings don’t have to be an hours-long chore any longer.